 It should be noted that the process of everting in Eversion doesn’t produce as gruesome of a result as the scenario involving sea cucumbers.
 Instead, Zee Tee has the odd ability to turn reality itself inside out.
 The title screen made a reference to the “evert button”.
 By default, this is the “X” key.
 However, Zee Tee cannot use this power without restriction.
 Only in certain parts of a given stage is this option available to him.
 This too presents a problem, for no such part seems to exist.
-They actually do exist – they’re just not marked with any kind of visual clue.
-A piece of text that appears before the title screen quotes a famous and highly influential author.
+This is when you turn your attention to a piece of text that appears before the title screen quotes a famous and highly influential author.

 “Sounds – possibly musical – heard in the night from other worlds or realms of being.”